ZakiyDaulay/ecommerceproject/README.md

 ## ASSIGNMENT 4 README

-Answer the following questions in README.md in the root folder.
-(Modify your README.md that you have already created; add a subtitle for each assignment).

  What is the difference between HttpResponseRedirect() and redirect()? redirect() is a more flexible as it can take a URL,view name or object.
 HttpResponseRedirect() can only take a URL.